database-guidesby May 24, 202616 min read3,029 words

 1. QueryDeck

-QueryDeck is a Swift/AppKit application built exclusively for macOS.
+QueryDeck is a database client built for app developers.
 It supports PostgreSQL, MySQL, SQLite, MongoDB, and Redis from a single interface.
+QueryDeck auto-detects your ORM (Prisma, Drizzle, TypeORM, SQLAlchemy, and others) and maps migrations, models, and schema changes directly in the GUI.
+SQL notebooks let you mix queries, notes, and results in a single document.
 The app launches in under a second and typically uses less than 200 MB of RAM.

 Databases supported: PostgreSQL, MySQL, SQLite, MongoDB, Redis